gtkrug/tpat-deploy/README.md

     There are numerous other fields that can editted to set default values, but only the above are absolutely critical to get started with using the tool.

-4. Update ``Dockerfile``.
-This file must be updated to align with the base URL you specified in the ``tpat_config.properties`` file.
-The following three lines must be updated so that the path in the base.url matches the sub-directory of webapps where the tool is posted.
+4. If you are hosting the TPAT at a url that doesn't include a "/tpat/" at the end of the URL, you will need to update the ``Dockerfile`` to change the path location the tool runs at within docker.
+The following three lines must be updated so that the path in the ***base.url*** matches the sub-directory of webapps where the tool is posted.
 In the default files all three of these paths are **tpat**):

-        RUN unzip -d /usr/local/tomcat/webapps/tpat /usr/local/tomcat/webapps/tpat.war
+> RUN unzip -d /usr/local/tomcat/webapps/**tpat** /tmp/tpat.war
-        COPY tpat_config.properties /usr/local/tomcat/webapps/tpat/WEB-INF/classes
+> COPY tpat_config.properties /usr/local/tomcat/webapps/**tpat**/WEB-INF/classes
-        COPY ./images/banner.png /usr/local/tomcat/webapps/tpat/assets/tmi-header-6c6f1a43dfc14aaab266274bdaac780b.png
+> COPY ./images/banner.png /usr/local/tomcat/webapps/**tpat**/assets/tmi-header-6c6f1a43dfc14aaab266274bdaac780b.png

 5. You may wish to update the header/banner image of the tool.
 Do this by simply replacing the ``banner.png`` file within the images directory.

 6. Build the docker image by running ``docker-compose build``.

-7. While the method for running the tool may vary, if using docker-compose within a server environment with the docker environment, simply run by ``docker-compse up -d``.
+7. While the method for running the tool may vary, if using docker-compose within a server environment with the docker environment, simply run by ``docker-compose up -d``.

 8. Typically docker is proxied with a webserver that will provide TLS if you intend for your TPAT to be Internet accessible.
 There is plenty of documentation available on how to do this, but if you need help with this, you can contact help@trustmarkinitiative.org.